Full-time: 1 year, Part-time: 2 years

-Dr Sung-Hee Lee, Lecturer in Sociology who has particular research interests in social policy in Europe and East Asia, social policy and gender, comparative social policy, and social care services.
+Dr Sung-Hee Lee, Programme Leader who has particular research interests in social policy in Europe and East Asia, social policy and gender, comparative social policy, and social care services.
 She also specialises in qualitative research methods and organises our Sociology Research Seminar Series.

 A good honours degree (2:2 or above) in a relevant subject.

 Applicants who do not have English as their first language will need to hold IELTS 6 with a minimum of 6.0 in each module

 2018/19 Fees (August 2018 - July 2019)

 £13,500 for the full programme

 *Note – at postgraduate level, you’ll need to gain the following number of credits in total to obtain the awards below.

 This means you will gain 180 credits in total to complete the full MA or MSc.
 If you are studying part time you will normally complete your studies over two or three years, depending on the course structure.

 Please note that all fees may be subject to annual increase.